mrapp-ke/MLRL-Boomer/python/subprojects/boosting/README.md

 - **Multi-label classification**: The goal of [multi-label classification](https://en.wikipedia.org/wiki/Multi-label_classification) is the automatic assignment of sets of labels to individual data points, for example, the annotation of text documents with topics.
 - **Multi-output regression**: Multivariate [regression](https://en.wikipedia.org/wiki/Regression_analysis) problems require to predict for more than a single numerical output variable.

+# The BOOMER Algorithm

 To provide a versatile tool for different use cases, great emphasis is put on the *efficiency* of the implementation.
 Moreover, to ensure its *flexibility*, it is designed in a modular fashion and can therefore easily be adjusted to different requirements.
-This modular approach enables implementing different kind of rule learning algorithms.
-For example, this project does also provide a [Separate-and-Conquer (SeCo) algorithm](https://mlrl-boomer.readthedocs.io/en/latest/user_guide/seco/index.html) based on traditional rule learning techniques that are particularly well-suited for learning interpretable models.
+This modular approach enables implementing different kind of rule learning algorithms (see packages [mlrl-common](https://pypi.org/project/mlrl-common/) and [mlrl-seco](https://pypi.org/project/mlrl-seco/)).

-## :book: References
+## 📖 References

 The algorithm was first published in the following [paper](https://doi.org/10.1007/978-3-030-67664-3_8).
 A preprint version is publicly available [here](https://arxiv.org/pdf/2006.13346.pdf).

 *Michael Rapp, Eneldo Loza Mencía, Johannes Fürnkranz Vu-Linh Nguyen and Eyke Hüllermeier.
 Learning Gradient Boosted Multi-label Classification Rules.
 In: Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2020, Springer.*

 If you use the algorithm in a scientific publication, we would appreciate citations to the mentioned paper.
-An overview of publications that are concerned with the BOOMER algorithm, together with information on how to cite them, can be found in the section [References](https://mlrl-boomer.readthedocs.io/en/latest/misc/references.html) of the documentation.

-## :wrench: Functionalities
+## 🔧 Functionalities

 The algorithm that is provided by this project currently supports the following core functionalities for learning ensembles of boosted classification or regression rules.